ISA-tools/isa-specs/source/isatab.rst

 ISA-Tab files
 =============
-Files should be encoded using UTF-8.
+Files SHOULD be encoded using UTF-8.

-Column delimiters should be the Unicode Horizontal Tab character (Unicode U+0009).
+Column delimiters SHOULD be the Unicode Horizontal Tab character (Unicode U+0009).

-In order to facilitate identification of ISA-Tab component files, specific naming patterns should follow:
+In order to facilitate identification of ISA-Tab component files, specific naming patterns SHOULD follow:

  - i_*.txt for identifying the Investigation file
  - s_*.txt for identifying Study file(s)